telefonicaid/fiware-cygnus/resources/ckan-scripts/README.md

 ## `create-resource.sh`

 This script creates a resource within a given package/dataset.
+It has four parameters:

 * The host/IP where the CKAN API is running
 * The CKAN API key